 During your second appointment, your new onlay will be precisely positioned and cemented into place.
 Your dentist may make a few adjustments to ensure a comfortable bite.

-When your treatment is complete, you will receive complete aftercare instructions.
-As with all oral health, good habits at home and regular dental visits will contribute to a long life for your porcelain onlays.
+When your treatment is done, you will receive complete aftercare instructions.
+As with all oral health, good habits at home and regular dental visits will contribute to a long life for your onlay restoration.